MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 The Power Platform tools installer is required to be the first task in any build and release pipeline.
-This task installs a set of Power Platform&ndash;specific tools required by the agent to run the Power Apps build tasks.
+This task installs a set of Power Platform&ndash;specific tools required by the agent to run the Power Platform build tasks.
 This task doesn't require any additional configuration.

 ### Quality check